IIITLucknowSWEngg/CSITTeam007/Assignment2/Architecture.md

 <img width="801" alt="Screenshot 2024-12-03 at 8 09 18 PM" src="https://github.com/user-attachments/assets/fa974e42-f78f-42e1-be00-d7c892ff26a3">

 - **Flow Summary**:
-- Customer Interaction:
+1. Customer Interaction:

-Customers interact with the app (via User Interface Package) to place orders.
-Orders are routed to the Order Processing Component through the backend.
-Payment is processed via the Payment Gateway.
+   - Customers interact with the app (via User Interface Package) to place orders.Orders are routed to the Order Processing Component through the backend.Payment is processed via the Payment Gateway.

-- Restaurant Admin:
+2. Restaurant Admin:

-Admins manage orders and update menus using their respective components.
+   - Admins manage orders and update menus using their respective components.

-- Delivery Workflow:
+3. Delivery Workflow:

-Delivery personnel receive orders and navigate via the Delivery Device, which is updated by Google Maps API and the Driver Management Component.
+   - Delivery personnel receive orders and navigate via the Delivery Device, which is updated by Google Maps API and the Driver Management Component.

-- Backend Centralization:
+4. Backend Centralization:

-All components communicate via the Zomato Backend Server.
+   - All components communicate via the Zomato Backend Server.

 CODE:
 ```